mydoot/cmpm-121-d3/src/PLAN.md

 ### Steps

 - [x] Implement a memory saving pattern
-- [] Implement serialization for grids to retain their state after they are off-screen
+- [x] Implement serialization for grids to retain their state after they are off-screen

+## D3.d: Gameplay Across Real-world Space and Time

+Key technical challenge: Utilize the browser geolocation API for player movement.
+The gamestate should persist across page loads.
+Key gameplay challenge: Use the player's location for the player movement so that when the player moves around in real life, the location on the map in-game changes.
+They can also change between using their location or controlling the player manually

+### Steps

+- [] Use browser geolocation API for player movement
+- [] Implement a way to switch between location control and manual control for the player
+- [] Use localstorage API to save the gamestate between page loads